The 10 best isekai anime according to Japan

 • Episodes: 25

-Subaru Natsuki is a protagonist who seems ordinary at first—until he discovers that every time he dies, he travels back in time with all his memories intact.
-This power, which seems like an advantage, soon proves to be a massive emotional burden, as he must watch the people he loves suffer (and die) repeatedly while desperately trying to change the course of events.
+Subaru Natsuki is a protagonist who seems ordinary at first—until he discovers that every time he dies, he goes back in time with all his memories intact.
+This power, which seems like an advantage, soon proves to be a gigantic emotional burden, as he has to watch the people he loves suffer (and die) repeatedly, while desperately trying to change the course of events.

 Re:Zero goes far beyond the basic isekai formula.
-The series delves into heavy themes like trauma, depression, and responsibility, with twists and turns that test both the protagonist and the viewer.
-With intense scenes and deep characters, it's a story that blends dark fantasy and real emotion, leaving you with your heart in your mouth with every episode.
+The series delves into heavy themes such as trauma, depression, and responsibility, with plot twists that test both the protagonist and the viewer.
+With intense scenes and deep characters, it's a story that blends dark fantasy and real emotion, leaving you on the edge of your seat with each episode.

 07. Tate no Yuusha